 General and administrative expenses decreased 0.8% to \$36.1 million for the year ended December 31, 2011 as compared with \$36.4 million for the prior year primarily due to a 6.0% decline within the CA segment partially offset by a 51.9% increase within the BA segment.
 The decline in the CA segment's general and administrative expenses was primarily due to the absence of litigation related expenses for the year ended December 31, 2011 as compared with \$4.2 million of expense for the prior year associated with successfully defending a patent infringement lawsuit.
 The CA segment's general and administrative expenses for the year ended December 31, 2010 also included a loss on disposal of \$2.4 million as we changed the scope of an internally developed software project that was in the application development stage.
 These declines were partially offset by an increase in personnel related expenses as we expanded our workforce to support the growth of the business and an increase in bonuses earned by our employees.
-The increase in the BA segment's general and administrative expenses was primarily due to an increase in personnel related expenses as a percentage of total consolidated revenue decreased to 22.5% for the year ended December 31, 2011 as compared with 38.4% for the prior year.
+The increase in the BA segment's general and administrative expenses was primarily due to an increase in personnel related expenses to support the growth of the business and an increase in bonuses earned by our employees.
+Consolidated general and administrative expenses as a percentage of total consolidated revenue decreased to 22.5% for the year ended December 31, 2011 as compared with 38.4% for the prior year.